MorgesHAB/ERT2020GS/README.md

         * index.html // open this file on a web browser after cloning the project, to read the doxygen documentation
         * ...
-  * lib
-    * ... // the RadioHead library required for the LoRa class
   * src
-    * ... // all the modules
     * GSE.cpp // main() for the transmitter
     * GST.cpp // main() for the Receiver
+  * Telecom // Telecommunication Objects
+    * DataHandler
+    * DataStructures
+    * RFmodem
+      * lib
+        * serial // library for XBee module
+        * RadioHead // library for LoRa module
+      * ... // Your RFmodem classes
+    * Serializer
+  * UI
+    * main.cc // Receiver with Qt Gui
+    * ... // gui classes
+  * CmakeLists.txt // Compilation
+  * autoBuild.sh // bash script to compile the software : `bash autoBuild.sh`

 -----------------------------------------------------------------